-Twenty-seven states have statutory language regarding access to naloxone in schools.
-In seven of these states, each school district is required to develop a policy concerning the use of naloxone.
+Thirty states have statutory language regarding access to naloxone in schools.
+In ten of these states, each school district is required to develop a policy concerning the use of naloxone.
 Twenty states allow schools to possess naloxone and authorize a school nurse or other school employee to administer naloxone but do not require schools to do so.
-The majority of naloxone laws related to schools only address naloxone possession and use in primary and secondary schools.
-However, in Maryland, Washington, and Wisconsin, the laws address both primary and secondary schools and higher education, while in Connecticut, the law only addresses naloxone in higher education.
+In Maine, Nevada, Iowa, and New York, schools may possess and keep naloxone on the premises, and the school district or school board must promulgate polices on the possession of naloxone in schools.
+Many naloxone laws related to schools only address naloxone possession and use in primary and secondary schools.
+However, in Maryland, Washington, and Wisconsin, the laws address both primary and secondary schools and higher education.